gtlaflair/ltrc-2019/_episodes/11-repro-two.md

 teaching: 60
 exercises: 35
 questions:
-  - "Can I use Rmarkdown to create APA styled research reports"
+  - "Can I use Rmarkdown to create research reports"
 objectives:
-  - "Create an APA styled research report."
+  - "Create a research report."
 keypoints:
-  - "`papaja` is a robust package for APA reports"
+  - "Rmarkdown provides a flexible framework for analysis and reporting."
 source: Rmd
 ---

 For this portion of the workshop, we will work on creating a research report.
-There are a lot methods for doing this that range from "quick and easy" to more complicated with more formatting uptions (e.g. the `papaja` package for creating APA manuscripts).
+There are a lot methods for doing this that range from "quick and easy" to more complicated with more formatting options (e.g. the `papaja` package for creating APA manuscripts).
 We are going to work with the quick and easy method :).

 To start a .Rmd file go to File > New file > Rmarkdown.
 Save it in the documents folder.
-Let's also start a new .R file for this part (`file.create('scripts/research.R')`)
+Let's also start a new .R file for this part (`file.create('scripts/report.R')`)

 {% include links.md %}